Create an account sign-up-diamond

 How To Get Around In The Icefields

-There best option to explore the Icefields is with a private car.
+The best option to explore the Icefields is with a private car.
 This way you can stop, explore, and travel at your own pace.
 If you don’t have access to a car – either by driving your own or renting – it’s also possible to take a guided tour of the Icefields Parkway.
 There are many companies that offer tours, but they can get pricey.
 We recommend weighing the costs of a rental against a private tour.
+You can also browse our guided Canadian Rockies hiking tours.

-All our hikes require a car to access the hikes.
+All our hikes along the Icefields Parkway require a car to access.

 Views of Icefields Parkway in winter